Tassia is a unique and interesting lodge...

 Lunch during our visit was a buffet of spicy beef samosas, avocado salad, green salad, and quails’ egg frittatas, followed by some small cookies.

 Dinner started while we were having drinks, with small plates of delicious canapés including falafel balls with yoghurt dressing, devilled quails’ eggs, spicy tomato soup and a leek and feta tart.
 All of them were incredibly tasty, and it was a nice informal atmosphere.

-We then moved to the top of a huge flat kopje for dinner, when waiters brought round large plates for us to serve ourselves.
+On our first visit, we then moved to the top of a huge flat kopje for dinner, when waiters brought round large plates for us to serve ourselves.
 We enjoyed roasted vegetables, thinly sliced beef fillet, and rice nasi gorang with tomato chutney, followed by a dessert of baklava.
 On our later visit, we had dinner on the roof terrace, sitting around the table on floor cushions, Moroccan-style.
 However, the evening's dining style is always agreed with guests, and the spacious tables normally used for lunch and breakfast are always available.

 Dining style: Group Meals